drutiny/plugin-acquia/README.md

 ### Hello World

 Run the following command to checkout if Drutiny is working correctly.
-Navigate the installation directory of a drupal site so Drutiny can access drush.
+Navigate to the installation directory of a drupal site so Drutiny can access drush.

 ```